Grade 3 (8/9s)

 Students follow the threads of exploration that shaped our history and explore their own power of positive change.

-The social studies core curriculum in the 8/9s year builds on students’ natural curiosity about the world.
-In this year, children learn the language and symbols of maps and how to locate continents and oceans on a world map.
+The social studies core curriculum in the 8/9s (grade 3) year builds on students’ natural curiosity about the world.
+In this elementary year, children learn the language and symbols of maps and how to locate continents and oceans on a world map.
 They create their own maps using a variety of materials.
 Through nonfiction readings, research, writing and reflecting, field trips, and hands-on activities such as re-creating artifacts, children expand their understanding of the history, cultures, and human relationships that maps represent visually.

 Building on the work we did in 7/8s, we examine why and where explorers traveled.
 We learn about modes of travel over land and sea.
 And we focus on the Silk Road as a major trade route between Europe and Asia, discussing the religions, cultures, commerce, and ideas that traveled between those two parts of the world, the encounters between explorers and indigenous people, and the clashes and exchanges of cultures.